 A student’s time at university can be a great chance to grow in faith.
 Often this growth comes through challenges and questions that arise during these years of transition.
 Often students feel pressure to figure out who they are, how they want to live, and what it means to faithfully follow Jesus.
 Facing all these big questions at once can be overwhelming, but it also can be formative in beautiful ways and you don’t have to do it alone!
 We want to provide as many opportunities as possible for students to grow as disciples of Jesus Christ and to learn to trust in His promises amidst all the uncertainty life brings.

 There are a variety of ways to get involved.
 Consider joining a small group.
 Attend the annual Silent Retreat to King’s Fold Retreat Centre.
 Participate in an interfaith dialogue.
 Take your professor out for coffee and ask about his or her faith journey.
 Go to Worship 857.
 Help plan chapel with the Worship Formation Team.
 Join the Prison Ministry Team.
-Come and pray with others on campus.
+Pray with others on campus.

 Spiritual Mentors and Life Coaches